MeowCata/OLED-BitChart/README.md

 ### Runtime Explanation

 When the program starts, the maximum and minimum values (referred to as "extremes") of the graph are determined based on the current `data` input, with the range defined as `Δ range = 2 × jitter`.
-The current maximum and minimum values are displayed in the top-right and bottom-right corners of the screen(default: two-digit number and two decimal places) (this feature may require manual adjustments depending on the extension and OLED screen used **and the data**, as it hasn't been tested on other extensions or OLED screens).
+The current maximum and minimum values are displayed in the top-left and bottom-left corners of the screen(default: two-digit number and two decimal places) (this feature may require manual adjustments depending on the extension and OLED screen used **and the data**, as it hasn't been tested on other extensions or OLED screens).

 If the current `data` value exceeds the extremes range, the maximum or minimum will be increased by one unit of `jitter`, the screen will be refreshed, and the graph will be redrawn with the updated range.